wp-plugins/lightbox-plus/readme.txt

  * Added better feedback for users
 * Added backend test/demo areas
  * Allows user to test lightbox settings in the admin panel
- * Provides demos and examples for secondary lightbox using video, external webpages and interactive flash
+ * Provides demos and examples for secondary lightbox using video, external web pages and interactive flash
  * Provides demos and examples for inline lightbox using inline content
 * Fixed issue with saving setting and changes not being reflected.
 * Updated Colorbox to version 1.3.8